-Snowy Mountain Scheme, Australia: water is diverted from the Snowy River into the Murray and Murrumbidgee Rivers to expand irrigated crop production in an area once dominated by grazing.
+Snowy Mountains Scheme, Australia: water is diverted from the Snowy River into the Murray and Murrumbidgee rivers to expand irrigated crop production in an area once dominated by grazing.

-State Water Project (SWP), USA:

-constructed in the 1960s and 1970s, it supplies water to over 27 million people and 750 000 acres of farmland.
-It is one of the world's most extensive systems of dams, reservoirs, power plants, pumping plants and aqueducts and is key to California's economy.
+State Water Project (SWP), USA: constructed in the 1960s and 1970s, it supplies water to over 27 million people and 750 000 acres of farmland.
+It is one of the world's most extensive systems of dams, reservoirs, power plants, pumping plants and aqueducts, and is key to California's economy (see Figure 4.3.1).

-4.3.1 California's aqueducts demonstrate human capacity to transform land cover
+4.3.1 California's aqueducts demonstrate human capacity to transform land cover.